zNaLa/docs/docs/adding rythm-doc9.md

 ### Do you have permissions in the server you want to add Rythm to?

 If you're **100%** sure that you're signed into the correct account, then you should make sure that you have the correct permissions.
-In order to add a bot, you need to have a role with the `Manage Server` permission or `Administrator`.
+In order to add a bot, you need to have a role with the `Manage Server` or `Administrator` permission.
 If you're the server owner, you have those regardless, of course.

 ### Open an incognito tab and invite Rythm from there.